 Your course has been designed with this in mind and will provide opportunities for you to develop a wide range of skills.
-Further information about these skills, together with details of how they are assessed, can be found in Appendix N: and in the programme specifications at www.materials.ox.ac.uk/teaching/ug/ugprogspecs.html.
+Further information about these skills, together with details of how they are assessed, can be found in Appendix N.